Types of browser storage

 Home / Everything About / Everything About Websites / Types of browser storage

 Ever landed on a website and found it exactly where you last left it?
 Your settings are still there, the page feels familiar, and nothing seems to have reset.
 You might have felt good because the website remembered you.
-However, nothing magical is happening behind the scenes.
+That is browser storage doing its job.

-In reality, your browser is storing small pieces of information to keep the experience smooth and consistent.
-This system is called browser storage, and understanding it helps explain how modern websites work beyond just pages and links.
-Let’s learn about browser storage and its types.
+Your browser saves small pieces of information from websites you visit to keep the experience smooth and consistent.
+Understanding the types of browser storage helps explain how modern websites work beyond just pages and links.
+Let’s look at the different types.

 What is browser storage?